kushaldas/pym/docs/classes.rst

 returns based on *get_details()* method implemented in it's own class.

-When a class inherites another class, the child class is also known as the instance of the parent class.
+When a class inherits another class, the child class is also known as the instance of the parent class.
 Here is an example based on the above class.

 ```Python